- Why Penn?

 Dear Psychiatry Applicants,

 I also want to congratulate you.
-You have made a really smart choice.
+You have made a smart choice.
 I think Psychiatry is one of the most exciting fields in medicine, and not just because we get to talk to our patients and really get to know them.
 Importantly, there is an explosion of new information being generated about the brain.
 In fact, 5 to 10 years from now, you will have deep knowledge about the brain and will probably be able to cure, if not prevent, some of the conditions that we treat.
-Because of that, residency training in psychiatry will be a really fantastic experience for you.
+Because of that, residency training in psychiatry will be a fantastic experience for you.
 You will be at the crest of that wave as we make major breakthroughs in treatments for psychiatric disorders to help our patients.

-I do have a vision for this fabulous department, which I am looking forward to building out even more.
 You should know that this department is one of the top ranked departments in the entire country, and we have specialists in just about everything.
 We have specialists who are not only masterful clinicians, but also specialists in a wide variety of research areas.
 In fact, no matter what you want to study, chances are that you can learn how to investigate it here at Penn.
 Further, we have an extremely collaborative environment, where you can work with the people from the world class Wharton Business School or from the outstanding Veterinary School.
 This opportunity to forge relationships with faculty in other schools means that you really can study whatever it is that you like.

 Another fantastic thing about Penn is that there is a flourishing Center for Global Health, whose director is enthusiastic about mental health.
 Together, we are already developing plans to build out the global mental health program in partnership with implementation science with top faculty and lots of innovative ideas.
 Critically, some global mental health issues and techniques are not only relevant abroad but also, right here in Philadelphia, as is the case in most urban settings.
-You don’t have to go that far to find really problematic issues around access to mental health care and through our global mental health initiatives we will be engaged in seeking solutions to those.
+You don’t have to go that far to find problematic issues around access to mental health care and through our global mental health initiatives we will be engaged in seeking solutions to those.

 With warmest regards,